Login - Create Account

 There are components in the filter that have unconnected required inputs.
 Examples of required inputs are Source in the Blur component and Height in the Result component.
 If a required input of a component is unconnected, the component is unable to perform its function – for example, the Blur component cannot operate without the source picture.
 When unconnected, the required inputs are marked with red in the Filter Editor.
 To fix this problem, look for components with inputs marked with red, and connect other components to these inputs.

-Control warnings (red warning signs near controlled inputs)
+Connection warnings (red warning signs near controlled inputs)

 Render Maps must be turned off for every preset

-One or more of the filter's presets were saved with a non-default Render Maps Menu setting.
+One or more of the filter's presets were saved with a non-default Render Channels Menu setting.
 In order to be accepted to the Filter Library, all presets in the filter must be saved with the Render Maps menu set to Off.
 To fix this problem, repeat these steps for each preset, including the default one:

 Duplicate presets found